 CNN Money says 2.5 times:

-The rule of thumb here is to aim for a home that costs about two-and-a-half times your gross annual salary.
+The rule of thumb is to aim for a home that costs about two-and-a-half times your gross annual salary.
 If you have significant credit card debt or other financial obligations like alimony or even an expensive hobby, then you may need to set your sights lower.

-Washington Mutual Bank suggests anywhere from 3 to 5 times:
+The now-defunct Washington Mutual Bank suggested up to 4-5 times:

 As a broad generalization, most people can afford to purchase a house worth about three times their total (gross) annual income, assuming a 20% down payment and a moderate amount of other long-term debts, such as car or student loan payments.
 With no other debts, you can probably afford a house worth up to four or even five times your annual income.

 Investopedia offers up 2 to 2.5 times:

 Generally speaking, most prospective homeowners can afford to mortgage a property that costs between 2 and 2.5 times their gross income.